cstahmer/text_mining_with_r/readme.txt

 	the text as plain-text.
 It demonstrates several R features, including getting xml data from the web, using XPath to extract particular elements from the returned content, cleaning returned content through gsub, and writing of files to the filesystem.
+This script relies on the XML package developed by Duncan Temple-Lang.
+Before you can run it you need to install.packages("XML")